Public Engagement

 A participant sharing their meme on Facebook

-For the main activity we began with a light investigation into existing memes using the facilitator’s laptop, before familiarising the participants with the laptops they were going to be using.
-This included supporting them with process of turning on the device, logging in and navigating to the web browser that would be the vehicle for the apps used in the workshop.
-The first app we engaged with was Google Canvas, a free drawing software that participants could use to create the image component of their meme.
-This drawing exercise gave participants the chance to use laptops in touch-screen mode, either interacting with it using their fingers or using the stylus pens also provided.
-Upon creating their images we discussed what text might be funny or complimentary to the visual, in order for it to have the an impact when shared.
-While we finished the drawing part of the session by showing everyone how to save and download their image onto the device.
+FOur main activity began with a brief exploration of popular memes using the facilitator's laptop.
+We then familiarized participants with their own laptops, assisting them with turning on the devices, logging in, and navigating to the web browser.
+The first app we used was Google Canvas, a free drawing software that allowed participants to create the image component of their meme.
+This drawing exercise enabled participants to use laptops in touch-screen mode, interacting with either their fingers or the provided stylus pens.
+After creating their images, we discussed humorous or complementary text options to enhance the meme's impact when shared.
+We concluded the drawing portion by demonstrating how to save and download the images.

 Digital landscape